kashifm777/image_to_story_generator/README.md

 # Generate Stories from Images with Streamlit and Gemini-Pro

-This Streamlit web app lets you unleash your creativity by generating stories based on uploaded images using Google's GenerativeAI service (Gemini-Pro).
+This Streamlit web app lets you unleash your creativity by generating stories based on uploaded images using Google's GenerativeAI service (gemini-2.5-flash).

 ### Run on Streamlit
 [Image to Story generator](https://image-to-story-generator.streamlit.app)